-- Amounts due from issuers of corporate bonds and similar fixed income products - Cash on deposit and at bank - Reinsurers' share of insurance liabilities - Amounts due from reinsurers in respect of claims already paid exposure as a consequence of the quota share covering US asbestos, pollution and health hazard claims.
+- Amounts due from issuers of corporate bonds and similar fixed income products - Cash on deposit and at bank

+- Reinsurers' share of insurance liabilities - Amounts due from reinsurers in respect of claims already paid

+The largest credit risk the Group faces is from the inability of reinsurers to meet the obligations assumed under reinsurance arrangements.
+Premia Reinsurance Ltd represents the largest reinsurance exposure as a consequence of the quota share covering US asbestos, pollution and health hazard claims.
 The remaining reinsurance asset relates to reinsurers with investment grade credit ratings or other members of the B.D.Cooke underwriting pool.
 Deposits are held with several large global banking institutions.
 The largest concentrations of fixed income investments relate to holdings of UK and US government bonds.